lenincompres/domify/README.md

   },
   button_doThing_good_pill: {
     _text: 'Go'
-    _class: 'warning' // Classes in a _class property will be added to the ones interpreted in the name.
+    _class: 'warning' // Classes in a _class property are added to the ones interpreted in the name.
   }
 });
 ```